 Some theaters show movies, some feature live entertainment, and a few theaters even rent out for events like personal weddings...
 There are a handful of Oklahoma theaters that flip-flop offering service for all of the above.
 Either/or, here's a quick list of Oklahoma's most exciting historical and vintage theaters still in operation to this day.

-While catalytic converter and property theft seem to get all of the headlines recently, it's easy to forget how prevalent vehicle theft still is in 2023.
+While catalytic converter and property theft seem to get all of the headlines recently, it's easy to forget how prevalent vehicle theft still is.
 Oddly enough, 20% of car thefts are reported to have had the keys accidentally left in unattended cars.
 You'll want to remain vigilant in protecting your ride, especially if you drive one of the ten most stolen vehicles in Oklahoma.

 Check out Oklahoma's Top 10 Irish pubs